Winterville Animal Clinic

 Dr. Matthew Groover - Co-owner/Surgeon

 Dr. Groover was born in Statesboro, Georgia.
 He received his undergraduate degree from Georgia Southern University and obtained his DVM at the University of Georgia College of Veterinary Medicine.
-Dr. Groover has been a full time associate at Winterville Animal Clinic for 10 years now.
-He says, “When I came to Winterville it felt like a great fit.
-There is a great family atmosphere among the employees.”
+Dr. Groover has been a full time associate at Winterville Animal Clinic since 2010.

-Dr. Groover has been married to his beautiful wife, Breanna, for 12 years.
-Dr. Groover enjoys mountain biking, fishing, water skiing/wakeboarding, and activities with his three kids.
+Dr. Groover is married to his beautiful wife, Breanna.
+Dr. Groover enjoys mountain biking, fishing, water sports, and activities with his kids.
 He is also very active in his church.
-Their family also includes a Pit bull mix named Tucker, a Vizsla named Sophie, a chihuahua mix named Chocolate Chip, and a shepadoodle puppy named Rosie.
+Their family also includes several dogs and cats.
 Dr. Groover loves working at Winterville "because of friendly people, the family atmosphere, and great clients."

 Dr. Julie Gayer - Associate Veterinarian

 Dr. Julie Gayer was born and raised in England, and met her American-born husband when he was a foreign exchange student in a college class they shared together.
 Dr. Julie moved to the United States in 1992 and married her American sweetheart that same year.
 Fulfilling her lifelong dream of becoming a veterinarian, she attended veterinary school at the University of Georgia.
 She graduated with her DVM in 2002 and has been practicing in small animal medicine ever since.
-Dr. Julie has 3 beautiful children: Amy age 18, Ellie age 15, and Jake age 12.
-The family has a revolving door of rescue animals including one cat who only has 3 legs! and 4 dogs.
+Dr. Julie has 3 beautiful children: The family has a revolving door of rescue animals including one cat who only has 3 legs and dogs.
 In their spare time the active family competes together in triathlons.
 They also enjoy recreational swimming, running, and bicycling.

 Dr. Judy Saik - Acupuncturist / Associate Veterinarian